hotio/website/docs/containers/unpackerr.md

           - TZ=Etc/UTC
         volumes:
           - /<host_folder_config>:/config
+          - /<host_folder_data>:/data
     ```

 --8<-- "includes/tags.md"

 ## Configuration

 You can use docker environment variables or a configuration file that should be stored in `/config/unpackerr.conf`.
-Don't forget to mount your volume where Unpackerr should look to find your downloads.
 Take a look at the [upstream](https://github.com/davidnewhall/unpackerr){: target=_blank rel="noopener noreferrer" } project page for info on how to configure Unpackerr.